josephmluna/LabWebsite/lab_charter/index.md

 Welcome to the Luna lab!
 The team and I are excited you want to work with us.
 {:.center}

-Below are some thoughts on how I'd like the lab to function.
+Below are details on how the lab functions.
 These ideas reflect the values and expectations that as a group we feel are important to creating and maintaining a healthy work environment.
 As this is a living document, we will revisit these ideas periodically and collaboratively as new lab members join and provide valuable feedback.
 {:.center}

 ## Table of Contents